 I’ve been the Director of Undergraduate Studies in linguistics for nearly two decades and it's one of the aspects of my job that I love best.
 Talking with all of you, helping you map out your courses, learning about your interests, and helping you choose the right career path is extremely rewarding.
 Please come talk with me whenever you have questions; I look forward to answering them.
 I'm also the Honors Advisor for Linguistics, so you are welcome to direct any questions about receiving honors in linguistics to me as well.

-My professional interests are in language acquisition and phonology, so the courses I teach at the undergraduate level are on those topics (very often Ling 341, Ling 432, Ling 314, Ling 315, and sometimes Ling 201).
-On the personal side, I'm from Massachusetts originally but have lived longer in Tucson now.
-For fun, I love to read mysteries, do jigsaw and crossword puzzles, make cards, and spend time near the beach and in the snow.
+My professional interests are in language acquisition and phonology, so the courses I teach at the undergraduate level are on those topics (very often Ling 341, Ling 432, Ling 314, Ling 315, as well as Ling 201).
+My recent research has focused on phonological acquisition in young Welsh-English bilinguals.
+On the personal side, I love to read mysteries, do jigsaw and crossword puzzles, watch BritBox and Acorn, spend time with my family, and spend as much time near the ocean as I can.